 Sharing your posts across multiple channels is a great way to increase blog traffic, gain a following, get opportunities to write guest posts for other blogs, and even make money while blogging.

 You don’t have to write the perfect blog post to build an audience, but you need to share all of your previous posts actively.

 BONUS WRITING TIPS: Outsource for Faster Results

 If you have some extra money to invest in your blog, you can transform it into a successful online business by outsourcing content creation for even faster results.

-Of course, you can always outsource the writing itself, but if you’re not comfortable with that you can take other steps.
+Of course, you can always outsource the writing itself, but you can take other steps if you’re not comfortable with that.

-- Outsource Formatting Content and Posting it to Your Website (Step 5): This is a no brainer in my opinin.
-With simple tasks like this, you can find someone in the Phillipines using Upwork.com and hire them for $4-$5 per hour.
-Very affordable and if it saves you 10-15 minutes per post?
+Outsource Formatting Content and Posting it to Your Website (Step 5): This is a no-brainer, in my opinion.
+With simple tasks like this, you can find someone in the Philippines using Upwork.com and hire them for $4-$5 per hour.
+Very affordable, and if it saves you 10-15 minutes per post?
 Well worth the cost.

-If you’re skeptical about this process, don’t be; it really does work.
-Dragon Naturally Speaking is the best dictation software out there and once you get used to this process, you’ll wonder why you did it any other way.
+If you’re skeptical about this repeatable process (that you can use to create content faster), don’t be; it does work.
+Dragon Naturally Speaking is the best dictation software out there, and once you get used to this process, you’ll wonder why you did it any other way.